-The consolidated financial statements of the Foundation include the activity of Wayne County Community Foundation and WCCF Holdings, LLC.
+The consolidated financial statements of the Foundation include the activity of Wayne County Community Foundation, WCCF Holdings, LLC, and WCCF Properties, LLC.
 WCCF Holdings, LLC was formed as a single member nonprofit limited liability company to increase the Foundation's capacity to evaluate, accept and manage gifts of real property.
-All accounts and transactions between the Organizations have been eliminated in the consolidated financial statements (the "financial statements").
+WCCF Properties, LLC was newly formed in March 2025 as a single member nonprofit limited liability company to hold the Foundation's real estate property intended for Foundation use.
+All accounts and transactions between the organizations have been eliminated in the consolidated financial statements (the "financial statements").